-“Our Parents in Crisis” was honored recently as a Best Book of 2016 by USA Book News, winning the Health: Aging/50+ category of its national contest.
+"Our Parents in Crisis" was honored in 2016 as a Best Book, Health: Aging/50+ category, by USA Book News in its national contest, and as a Pinnacle Book Achievement Award winner, Best Book in health category, by the National Assn. of Book Entrepreneurs.
 The book was also a finalist in the medical category of the 2016 National Indie Excellence Awards.
-We’re proud of our book, our author, and this national recognition.
+We are proud of our book, our author, and this national recognition.

 In June 2002, Ann Sjoerdsma’s beloved 78-year-old mother was seriously ill and fast losing a fight with what a succession of doctors believed was a bacterial meningitis.
 A journalist and lawyer trained in critical thinking, Sjoerdsma didn’t accept their diagnosis and challenged their medical reasoning.
 It turned out she was right.
 With the help of her family, especially her brilliant physician father (see below), Sjoerdsma intervened and saved her mother’s life.
 She has been a patient advocate ever since.
 (Read an excerpt of her exciting FIRST CHAPTER here.)